drduh/PC-Engines-APU-Router-Guide/README.md

-**This guide is in-progress and not yet complete.
-Use at your own risk!**

 This is a hands-on guide to building your own router using a PC Engines [APU platform](http://www.pcengines.ch/apu.htm), installing a [Debian GNU/Linux](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) operating system and using it for [network address translation](http://computer.howstuffworks.com/nat.htm), stateful firewalling, Web filtering, and much more.

-It is **not** meant to be a canonical guide on best practices; I just like setting up my router and firewall in these ways.

 I am **not** responsible for anything you do nor break by following any of these steps.